abdulnasir97/RESTful-APIs/README.md

 # RESTful-APIs

-Instructions
+Instructions:

 Your goal of this lesson is to get the tests to pass.
 To do so, you will be creating an API server with three distinct routes, a not-found handler, and an error handler.
 Your server should follow the structure you've learned in the course.
 Complete the following tasks to pass the tests and this assessment.

-Tasks
+Tasks:

 In the app.js file, you will do the following:

-Create a new /notes/ route that will handle a POST request containing the notes data (i.e., {"data": {"text": "<note-text-here>"}}) to the /notes endpoint, which will in turn:
+- Create a new /notes/ route that will handle a POST request containing the notes data (i.e., {"data": {"text": "<note-text-here>"}}) to the /notes endpoint, which will in turn:
-Assign a new ID to the note
+- Assign a new ID to the note
-Store the note
+- Store the note
-Return a 201 status code and the stored note as JSON on success Return a 400 status code if the text property is missing or empty in the incoming request body Modify the /notes/:noteId handler to return an error if the :noteId does not exist Create a general error handler
+- Return a 201 status code and the stored note as JSON on success
+- Return a 400 status code if the text property is missing or empty in the incoming request body
+- Modify the /notes/:noteId handler to return an error if the :noteId does not exist
+- Create a general error handler
-Note: If you are having trouble getting your tests to pass but think you've gotten it right, make sure to check for punctuation and spelling.
+- Note: If you are having trouble getting your tests to pass but think you've gotten it right, make sure to check for punctuation and spelling.
 The tests are looking   for exact string matches.

-Routes
+Routes:

 To complete this project, your server must have the following routes:

 GET /notes